Earl (Mushvenom album)

 Earl is the first studio album by South Korean rapper Mushvenom.
-It was released on August 21, 2025 by Kakao Entertainment.
+It was released on 21 August 2025 by Kakao Entertainment.
 The album marks his return after three years since the release of his 2022 single "Space Muship".
 The album received mixed reviews from critics.

 Background

+In an interview with News1, Mushvenom said the album took a long time to come out because he wanted to show various aspects of himself.
+Also, he chose eol as the theme of the album because it shows the most Korean emotions.